kemtopher/customer-points/README.md

 # Customer Points Program w/ Mock API

-View the demo at [Demo Project](https://customer-points.netlify.app/).
-CURRENTLY NOT AVAILABLE

-To get project running, clone repo and then navigate into your new site’s directory and start it up.
+To get project running locally, clone repo and then navigate into your new site’s directory and start it up.

 ```shell
     npm i